 If you’re interested in visiting the theatre, opera, or ballet while in Sofia in particular, this can be an affordable evening activity as well.
 If you book in advance, you can expect tickets to be as little as €10 and even the best seats in the house can come in around €25-30.

 All in all, if you aren’t a heavy drinker but want to take in a show or cultural event, expect to spend about €5-10 per day on entertainment in Bulgaria.

 Average Prices in Bulgaria

 As evidenced above, it is incredibly possible to travel in Bulgaria on even the tightest of budgets and still have your money go a very long way.
-If you are a budget traveller but still want to account for the occasional splurge, here is a daily cost breakdown:
+These costs are listed per person per day and assuming that some costs (like accommodation or a car hire) are split between two people.

 This average Bulgaria trip cost doesn’t factor in pre-trip expenses such as: